fdcl-gwu/aruco-markers/README.md

 mkdir build && cd build
 cmake -DCMAKE_BUILD_TYPE=Release -DCMAKE_INSTALL_PREFIX=/usr/local -DOPENCV_EXTRA_MODULES_PATH=../../opencv_contrib/modules ..
 make -j4  # if you have more/less cores on your computer, substitute 4 with the number of cores
-          # use command "nproc" to find the number fo cores
+          # use command "nproc" to find the number of cores
 sudo make install
 ```